-Mortality rates were based on the RP-2000 Blue Collar Healthy Annuitant Mortality Tables for Males or Females, with one year set forward, and projected to 2025 using Scale BB.
+Mortality rates in the July 1, 2019 valuation were based on the RP-2000 Blue Collar Healthy Annuitant Mortality Tables for Males or Females, with one year set forward, and projected to 2025 using Scale BB.
 The RP2000 Disabled tables were used for the valuation of disabled lives.

-The actuarial assumptions used in the 2019 valuation were based on an actuarial experience study performed in 2016.
+The actuarial assumptions used in the July 1, 2021 valuation were based on the results of an actuarial experience study performed in 2021, covering 2015 through 2020.
+The actuarial assumptions used in the 2019 valuation were based on the results of an actuarial experience performed in 2016.